 An increasing number of visitors to Turkey are discovering there is much more to the country than its wonderful coastline.

-Turkey is a vast country with unique natural landscapes and large areas of unspoiled countryside – think pine clad mountains, plateaus, forest trails, ice cold streams, lakes, caves and canyons, an extraordinary variety of flora and fauna, and you begin to get the picture.
+Turkey is a vast country with unique natural landscapes and large areas of unspoiled countryside – think pine-clad mountains, plateaus, forest trails, ice-cold streams, lakes, caves and canyons, an extraordinary variety of flora and fauna, and you begin to get a the picture.

 Research also tells us that, due to the coronavirus pandemic, holidaymakers are seeking the “quiet life” away from crowded destinations, making highland tourism one of the ever-more popular options.